 The last thing you want to do when you feel bloated, blue and lethargic is move, but exercise is a well-known mood booster.

 So even if you just get out and go for a walk, you will increase the happy hormones, endorphins, floating around your body.
-You will also increase the levels of oxygen in your bloodstream which improves nutrient absorption and toxin elimination which helps stabilise your hormones.
+You will also increase the levels of oxygen in your bloodstream which improves nutrient absorption and toxin elimination which helps stabilise your hormones and acts as a great natural PMS remedy.

 Take a good multi-vitamin